 It took a public health crisis to convince federal regulators to allow patients and providers to turn to telehealth.

 Now National Council for Mental Wellbeing members say there’s no reason to turn back.

 Changes in state and federal telehealth regulations since the beginning of the COVID-19 pandemic have accommodated the movement of behavioral health care treatment and services online.
 Now, the Centers for Medicare and Medicaid Services (CMS) allows providers to bill Medicare and Medicaid for a wide range of telehealth services for as long as the pandemic lasts.

 The National Council policy team has completed an extensive review of telehealth policies and practices.

-“We’ve seen more progress on telehealth in the last five weeks than in the last five years,” National Council for Behavioral Health President and Chief Executive Officer Chuck Ingoglia said during an April 21 virtual town hall meeting with members.
+“We’ve seen more progress on telehealth in the last five weeks than in the last five years,” National Council for Mental Wellbeing President and Chief Executive Officer Chuck Ingoglia said during an April 21 virtual town hall meeting with members.

 Regulatory Changes Fuel Online Migration

 For many providers, the pandemic provided an unexpected opportunity to take the next step in their migration to telehealth services.

 Northwestern Mental Health Center, which serves an eight-county area in northern Minnesota, began providing tele-psychiatry services in the early 2000s.